xsolla/xsolla-launcher-build/README.md

->**Info**: If your Xsolla Launcher version is earlier than 2.0.0, please read [Wiki](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0)) to get updates.
+>**Info**: The latest Xsolla Launcher version of Launcher is 2.4.5.
+If your Xsolla Launcher version is earlier than 2.0.0, please read [Wiki](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0)) to get updates.

 [Documentation](https://developers.xsolla.com/doc/launcher) is for full Launcher integration.